MLBible/rec-sys/autorec/index.md

 # AutoRec: Autoencoders Meet Collaborative Filtering

 Assume a dataset consisting of M users and N items.
-Let $r_m \in \mathbb{R}^N$ be a partially observed vector for the user $m$ consisting of its preference score to each of the $N$ items and let $r_n$ be item $n$'s partially observed vector for each user.
+Let $r_m \in \mathbb{R}^N$ be a partially observed vector for the user $m$ consisting of its preference score to each of the $N$ items where unknown ratings are set to zeros by default.
+Similarly, let $r_n$ be item $n$'s partially observed vector for each user.
 The AutoRec model has two variants: user-based AutoRec (U-AutoRec) and item-based AutoRec (I-AutoRec).
 In U-AutoRec, the autoencoder takes as input each partially observed $r_m$, projects it into a low-dimensional latent (hidden) space, and then reconstruct $r_m$ in the output space to predict missing ratings for purposes of recommendation for specific users.
 Similarly, for I-AutoRec, the autoencoder learns a lower-dimensional representation of user preferences for specific items.

 The U-AutoRec objective is defined as